July 10, 2010

 They are generally not easily removed from the bike.
-This is important because you may need to remove the bags to get your bike unstuck, get your bike through a narrow doorway to get into the hotel lobby, or be able to take your bags into your room.
+This is important because you may need to remove the bags to get your bike unstuck, get your bike through a narrow doorway into the hotel lobby, or be able to take your bags into your room.
 All three of my Givis are off the bike using one key in less than a minute.

 Givis are also very strong, nearly unbreakable, and because they are made of ABS plastic, the same material used for most car bumpers, if you do manage to crack them, they can be repaired at most body shops, or you can learn how to fix them yourself, it's easy.